SPECIALIZES IN B-TO-B

 Posted by Kathy on Aug 16, 2017

 How do I join the class action lawsuit???
 They have been ripping me off for years and I finally had to close my bank account to get rid of them.
 They refused to close my account.
-I wouldn't say the extra fees are "hidden" but when I called to ask about them, they said if I would sign a 3-YEAR CONTRACT they would waive the yearly and semi-annual fees.
-And I've had to call several times so they could explain exactly what my fees were.
+I wouldn't say the extra fees are "hidden" but when I called to ask about them, they said if I would sign a 3-year contractthey would waive the yearly and semi-annual fees.
+I've had to call several times so they could explain exactly what my fees were.
 It's definitely not clear on the statement I received.
-What I started out with in regards to charges was reasonable...what I ended up with a few short years later was DOUBLE of what I started out with.
+What I started out with in regards to charges was reasonable...what I ended up with a few short years later was double what I started out with.
 Why?
 Stay away from this company.
 They are not ethical.

 Posted by DJ Armstrong on Feb 03, 2016

-***YES…..
-HIDDEN FEES AND TERMINATION COSTS ARE ALL TRUE*** I will never use, nor recommend Mercury Payment, Global Payment, Vantiv Corp. or Comcash POS Systems to any merchant or professional person asking for my help.
+Hidden fees and termination costs are all true.
+I will never use, nor recommend, Mercury Payment, Global Payment, Vantiv Corp. or Comcash POS Systems to any merchant or professional person asking for my help.
 With terminology in reviews such as “rip off, worst company, loads of hidden fees, terrible company, don’t do business with Mercury Payment Systems, stay away from Mercury, crooked company, unethical, deceptive, unscrupulous” just to name a few.
 Now, a Class Action Suit?
 Wonderful.
-BOTTOM LINE…..DON’T DO IT.
+Bottom line?
+Don't do it.